boopsboops/nhamunda-checklist/nhamunda-checklist.md

 Identification to species level follows <u>Sousa (2010)</u> based on the following characters: flattened body shape; upper limit of pre-opercular canal not reaching lateral border of the cranium; seven branched rays in the dorsal lobe of the caudal fin; dorsal margin of the orbit high; procurrent rays of the caudal fin expanded into bony shields; and diverticula of the swim bladder simple, with tapered rear end.

-Fishes were caught by hand at night over a sandy/muddy substrate on the Lower Nhamundá.
+Two individuals were caught by hand-net at night over a sandy/silty substrate in the lake-like lower reaches of the river.
 Water current was minimal.
-Location?
-Examples are pictured preserved and alive in Figure YYY.
+An example of a live specimen is pictured in Figure YYY.

 ##### Figure